safetyAI/ChatSafetyAI/README.md

 - better handling of unknown language in mode instructions ("cannot tell") to avoid "sorry, I can't help" responses
 - pagination in Dropbox file listing function to support directories containing many files
 - generated PDFs and presentations now have a unique ID and contain the chat index, so can be deleted w/ the conv
-- sensitive info now passed as environment variables
+- sensitive info, and local/demo, now passed as environment variables
 - greater budgets for demo users

 ### 12-19-24